stefansbv/transfer/README.md

 A plugin is a Perl module specialized to make simple transformations.
-It receives a hash reference containing info about the field (and some extra info needed for loging) and the current value.
+It receives a hash reference containing info about the field (and some extra info needed for logging) and the current value.
 Transforms the value using Perl functions and returns the new value.
 Plugin functions can be chained together to make complex transformations.